 - Internet access.
 The Proxy rule should be applicable for the client side as well as for server side in Windows Autopilot Hybrid Domain Join scenario.

 - Connectivity to Active Directory and domain controller during deployment.

-NOTE! – VPN connection to On-prem AD is not supported.
+VPN connection to On-prem AD is not supported.
 VPN connection to on Prem AD is Supported now.

 Hybrid Autopilot Configuration Steps

 Let’s check the configurations required for Windows Autopilot Hybrid Domain Join setup into two.
 In this post, we will go through these configurations in detail.

 There are two configurations required as part of on-premise configurations.